avantrec/soco-cli/README.md

 ## Known Issues

 None.
-Please do report any problems you find using GitHub.
+Please do report any problems you find using GitHub Issues [3].

 ## Uninstalling

-- Use the normal pip approach to uninstall the SoCo-CLI package.
+- Use the normal Pip approach to uninstall the SoCo-CLI package: `pip uninstall soco-cli`.
 - You may also need to remove the directory `.soco-cli` and its contents from your home directory.

 ## Acknowledgments